 If we had to guess, Rockstar will flip the switch between July and September.
 It's late enough that the immediate regulatory pressure from the March deadline has faded from public discourse, yet early enough that the system is well-tested before GTA 6 becomes available.
 They'll probably time it around whatever summer update Rockstar pushes to GTA Online anyway, so the age verification rollout gets folded into a broader patch notes document rather than becoming its own news cycle.

 For now, if you're in Australia, you can play GTA Online without verifying anything.
 If you are an adult, that will not change much when verification goes live.
-You'll get asked for ID, a credit card, or a facial scan, and you will continue playing after.
-If you are under 18, the grace period will not last forever.
-Exactly how long it lasts is anyone's guess, but pretending it lasts indefinitely is not a smart bet.
+You'll get asked for ID, a credit card, or a facial scan, and you can continue playing after.
+If you are under 18, this grace period will not last forever.
+Exactly how long it lasts is anyone's guess, but pretending it is here to stay indefinitely is not a smart bet.